European Canadians: 17th century

 The French were the first Europeans to establish a continuous presence in what is now Canada.
-French settlers from Normandy, Perche, Beauce, Brittany, Maine, Anjou, Touraine, Poitou, Aunis, Angoumois, Saintonge and Gascony were the first Europeans to permanently colonize what is now Quebec, parts of Ontario, Acadia, and select areas of Western Canada, all in Canada (See French colonization of the Americas.)
-Their colonies of New France (also commonly called Canada) stretched across what today are the Maritime provinces, southern Quebec and Ontario, as well as the entire Mississippi River Valley.
+French settlers from Normandy, Perche, Beauce, Brittany, Maine, Anjou, Touraine, Poitou, Aunis, Angoumois, Saintonge and Gascony were the first Europeans to permanently colonize what is now Quebec, parts of Ontario, Acadia, and select areas of Western Canada, all in Canada (see French colonization of the Americas) .Their colonies of New France (also commonly called Canada) stretched across what today are the Maritime provinces, southern Quebec and Ontario, as well as the entire Mississippi River Valley.

-Hélène Desportes is considered the first White child born in New France.
+Hélène Desportes is considered the first child with European ancestry to be born in New France.
 She was born circa 1620, to Pierre Desportes (born Lisieux, Normandie, France) and Françoise Langlois.

 The first permanent European settlements in Canada were at Port Royal in 1605 and Quebec City in 1608 as fur trading posts.
 The territories of New France were Canada, Acadia (later renamed Nova Scotia), and Louisiana.
 The inhabitants of the French colony of Canada (modern-day Quebec) called themselves the Canadiens, and came mostly from northwestern France.
 The early inhabitants of Acadia, or Acadians (Acadiens), came mostly but not exclusively from the southwestern regions of France.